ianholden123/dashboard-playground/README.md

 Build and output Storybook as a static web application.\
 The static application is built to a new directory here: `/storybook-static`.

+## Storybook

+I have used Storybook to help build my component library.
+Storybook gives you a unique set of tools and utilities to make developing and testing components much easier.

+### Accessibility

+We have used the [Accessibility addon for Storybook](https://storybook.js.org/addons/@storybook/addon-a11y) to help us identify any accessibility issues in our components markup or design.

 ## Screenshots

 ### Dashboard Playground UI